 The end-to-end process to complete an Audax ride.

 Ride entry is made online using the registration calendar.
 The registration page will also contain important information about the ride including the closing date for registration, a link to a RideWithGPS map, the start time/location and whether there is a limit to the number of participants.
 For supported rides, it makes the ride organiser’s life easier to arrange food and support if you don’t leave it to the last minute.
 As part of the registration process, you must confirm that you have read the Terms and Conditions and the Audax Australia Safety Guidelines.

 The ride fee payment is made via credit card.
-Riders that are not members of Audax Australia pay an additional fee, although Cycling Australia members do not pay any extra.
+Riders that are not members of Audax Australia pay an additional fee.
 Riders under the age of 18 will need their parent’s or guardian’s permission to enter.
 Riders under the age of 16 must be accompanied by a responsible adult throughout the ride.

 Okay, so you entered the randonnée, your machine is clean and in tip-top condition, ready for the ride, all legal and everything, your route sheet’s been sent to you, you know where the start is, what now?